-An Act of Valor
+Valiant Grape: An Act of Valor

 Life is hard on the frozen prairies.
 Though not nearly as hard today as it used to be, of course.
 While we have furnaces, insulated housing and warm clothing to protect us from the cold nothing much has changed for the plants in our environments.
 What was a hard winter 100 years ago is still just as hard today.
-This can really limit what kind of food can be grown in Manitoba.
-In the summer fruit bearing plants are uncommon enough, but in winter there is nothing producing at all.
+This can really limit what kind of food that can be grown in Manitoba.
+In the summer, fruit bearing plants are uncommon enough, but in winter there is nothing producing at all.

+It is because of these factors that our customers are often shocked to see grapes in our stock selection.
+Yes, indeed there are some grapes can survive in frozen Manitoba and produce a bountiful crop while they are at it.
 Granted all of these grapes do require shelter and protection from the vicious arctic winds.
 Even with the best shelter possible there are some varieties that simply don’t stand a chance.
 Of the several selections we have tested and tried, I have never seen a grape that withstood the abuse of winter better than the Valiant Grape.
 The name is truly fitting.

-Developed at South Dakota State University this grape is a prairie success.
-Like a true vine it needs a support of some kind to climb up on and could grow as large as 20’ high and wide.
+Developed at South Dakota State University, this grape is a prairie success.
+Like a true vine it needs a support of some kind to climb up on and could grow as large as 20’ tall and wide.
 Producing dark blue grapes about a half inch wide the fruit is smaller than your average table grapes, but undeniably tasty.
 Tangy blue skin covers sweet green flesh inside.
 The grapes hold 4-5 seeds that are small enough to eat or easy enough to spit out.
 They are grown in clusters of up to 20 and a mature vine can produce up to 40 pounds of fruit a year.
 It can be used in jams, jellies, baking and wine making.